-If you are searching for Elephant Ear Leaf Problems so before that let me tell you Elephant Ear Plant (Colocasia esculenta) is a perennial plant grown widely as food crops.
+If you are searching for Elephant Ear Leaf Problems such as Fungal leaf blight so before that let me tell you Elephant Ear Plant (Colocasia esculenta) is a perennial plant grown widely as food crops.
 This plant gets its nickname from heart shaped big sized Leaves & Now Cultivators have made its variegated variety including purple, green and white.
 Its Included in Colocasia genus which has many other species.
 Taro, Dasheen is another name of this gigantic leafy plant.
 With huge Leaves come with other problem like edge browning , dying and much more.
 Today will discuss on Elephant Ear Leaf Problems that every owner should know so they will do proper care for the plant.
 Lets know common problems why Why elephant Ear Plant dying?

 Elephant Ear leaf problems – Elephant Ear Plant disease is white fungal leaf blight and the symptoms includes tan spots and it appears as pale Leaves due to constant moisture & poor nutrients.
 Other Problems with the leaf are bacterial leaf spots , leaf scorch, spider mites and Phyllosticta leaf spot.
 To fix this Leaves spots diseases and pests you need to carefully spray fungicide or will discuss various other ways to get rid of these problems.
 These plants get fungal disease due to wet conditions and sometimes warm climates have caused these problems.